-The HNC Diploma in Construction is the industry recognised higher education qualification for trainees and practising building professionals in quantity surveying, building surveying, estimating, project planning, design and site management.
+The HNC in Construction is the industry recognised Higher Education qualification for trainees and practising building professionals in quantity surveying, building surveying, estimating, project planning, design and site management.
 The course will help you to develop knowledge and skills in areas such as building measurement and cost studies, environmental building science, building services, construction materials and specifications, as well as sustainability and modern methods of construction.

 How long is the course?

-The course runs on a part-time, daytime basis over a period of two years.
+The course runs on a Monday over a period of two years.

 What qualification will I achieve?

-Higher National Certificate (HNC) in Construction and Built Environment.
-The course is a CIOB (The Chartered Institute of Building) recognised course.
+HNC in Construction and Built Environment.
+The HNC is a CIOB (The Chartered Institute of Building) recognised course.

 What will I study?

-- Design of a new house to comply with the ‘code for sustainable homes’.
+- Design a new house to comply with the ‘code for sustainable homes’.

-- Adaptation of an existing old house to meet current regulations and standards.
+- Adapt an existing old house to meet current regulations and standards.

 - Evaluate the performance of an existing modern building considering materials and energy.

-- Design of a multi-story student accommodation building to high BREEAM standards.
+- Design a multi-story student accommodation building to high BREEAM standards.

 - Investigate the local climate and perform a site investigation to assess a development site including using environmental assessment methods and then plan the creation and improvement of urban habitats, sustainable drainage and establish flood risk.